 View current footprint, additional footprints, and additional camera locations

 There are three graphics layers you can visualize to better understand how images in an oriented imagery layer relate to the map.
 These include the current footprint, additional footprints, and additional camera locations.
-These layers can be shown or hidden by using the oriented imagery viewer.
+These layers can be shown or hidden using the oriented imagery viewer.

 Note: